Skip to main content

 Facilitating Learning in Practice/Enhanced Facilitation of Learning in Practice

-Gain skills in facilitating learning in a multidisciplinary team.
+Gain skills to support learning in a multidisciplinary team.
 Explore current approaches to teaching.
-Study at Level 6 or Level 7, depending on your qualifications.
+You can study at Level 6 or Level 7, depending on your qualifications.

 A student using scientific equipment wearing a white lab coat